Updated: December 2017

 Where do I start?

 When you have a shortlist of childcare providers that you like, it is worth visiting or interviewing as many as possible.
+Many nurseries have an open-door policy where you can drop in unannounced.
+Some also hold ‘open days’ and ‘family fun days’ which can be a good chance to talk to staff as well as parents already using the setting.
 Always have a list of questions ready, as it is easy to forget to ask certain questions, and some subjects can be tricky to approach.
 When you get there, keep these questions in mind:

 - Do you get a warm welcome when you arrive?

 - Do the children there seem happy and content?

 - Are you able to meet other staff?

 - Are they willing to show you around?

 - Do the staff interact with your child?